SUGGESTED GEAR LIST

 If you are new to camping and backpacking the cost of items can add up.
 If you are unsure of what you need or what to purchase after reading through this list you can contact the regional office.
 Training is also provided the first week on gear used throughout the season.
 You can talk to others about brands, discounts, and suggested items.
-There are many retail store in the regional area which can help outfit the suggested gear list if you prefer to wait.
+There are many retail stores and second hand stores in the regional areas, which can help outfit the suggested gear list if you prefer to wait.
 If you were to buy any item invest in your boots and begin breaking them in!

 Online Retailers: Below are some suggested online retailers.
 We do not endorse any product or its supplier.
 However, what you’re seeing are recommendations made by alumni in previous years.
 Be sure to check the sizing guides for the item(s).
 Products may run large or small depending on the manufacturer.

 You’re expected to purchase dark brown work pants (professional fit and cut) prior to your arrival.
 Sizing may pose an issue, please allow time for exchanges.
 If you’re unable to find the correct size, or suspect the cut isn’t right, contact your regional office for a list of appropriate substitutions.
 One pair is usually enough to get through the season, some people opt for two or more.

 Options/Recommendations: gusseted crotch, poly/cotton blend, double-knee, straight-leg fit, tapered cut which still fits over boot

 Excluded: khaki, rust, duck or other lighter brown colors, bibs, cargo pockets, baggy cuts, skinny/stretchy cuts/material

 Below are some examples of appropriate work pants (links DO NOT necessarily reflect appropriate color):